Policies

 Plagiarism is not acceptable in Engineering and Technology Journal (ETJ) because plagiarism is a serious violation of publication ethics.
 Plagiarism includes copying text, tables, images, or data from another source, even from the author's own publications, without crediting the original source.

-All manuscripts submitted to ETJ are checked for plagiarism using standard software iThenticate.
+All manuscripts submitted to ETJ are checked for plagiarism using standard software Turnitin.
 This software checks content against a database of periodicals, the internet, and a comprehensive article database.
 It generates a similarity report, highlighting the percentage overlap between the submitted manuscript and the published document.

 Engineering and Technology Journal severely follows the committee of publication ethics (COPE) guidelines to detect plagiarism; for more clear insight, authors may refer to flowcharts provided by COPE by clicking here or visiting the COPE website.

-Revenue Sources
+Revenue Sourcing

 Copyright Policies and Malpractice Statement